theogiraudet/Bookshelf/docs/modules/dump.md

 **`#bs.dump:help`**

-The dump module provides mechanisms for printing the state of any “variables”.
+The dump module provides mechanisms for printing the state of any "variables".

 ---

 ## 🔧 Functions

-You can find below all functions available in this module.
+Bellow, you can find all functions available in this module.

 ---